-- a. simple investigation (minor accident) I hour - b. standard investigation (reportable accident) 6 hours
+- a. simple investigation (minor accident) I hour - b. standard investigation (reportable accident) 6 hours a. to ensure that all necessary information in respect of the accident or incident is collated

 During or on completion of the investigations, a risk assessment should be carried out or existing risk assessment amended to avoid reoccurrence of the accident.